turbot/steampipe-mod-oci-insights/dashboards/kms/docs/kms_vault_detail.md

 This dashboard answers the following questions:

-- How many keys are in each tenancy, compartment and region?
+- How is the vault configured?
-- How many keys are in disabled state?
+- What tags are applied?
+- What endpoints vault is using?
+- What relationships does the vault have with other resources?